sfirrin/TasksEmailer/README.md

 PythonAnywhere Setup
 --------------------
-1. Sign up for a free account and open up a bash console.
+1. Sign up for a free account at http://pythonanywhere.com

 2. Go to the 'Files' tab and upload TasksEmailer.py and client_secret.json

-3. Enter the following command into the console to install the dependencies:
+3. Open a bash console and enter the following command to install the dependencies:

 ```bash
 	>>> pip install --user praw google-api-python-client yweather